IndikaMaligaspe/ossim_rebrand/README.txt

-This is python based rebranding application written by securmatic in order install ossim, ossec,snort and proprietory plugins
+This is python based rebranding application to install ossim, ossec,snort and proprietory plugins

 1. The rebrand_config.py will rebrand the following files